Please read: What you Need to Know about Coronavirus

 Our aim is to develop long-term healing relationships with our patients and help them navigate their care within a complex medical system.
 Our healthcare team is composed of board certified physicians of internal medicine, geriatrics and pediatrics, as well as nurse practitioners, pharmacists, social workers, registered nurses, medical assistants and many skilled support staff.
 Within our rich academic environment, we dedicate ourselves each day to providing the highest quality care to our patients, the highest caliber education to our learners, and the highest impact research to drive clinical innovation.
 We are proud to be advocates for our patients and mentors for tomorrow’s physicians.

-Our initiatives and recent highlights
+Our initiatives and current highlights

 The Division of General Internal Medicine’s pharmacist practice is receiving national recognition as a successful example of pharmacist integration in a patient-centered medical home (PCMH) and/or accountable care organization (ACO).
 OSU’s GIM pharmacy practice is one of just 10 practices selected by the American Pharmacists Association for inclusion in “Successful Integration of Pharmacists in Accountable Care Organizations and Medical Home Models: Case Studies.”
 The report is designed as a resource for healthcare providers hoping to build similar practice models.
 The case study about OSU’s GIM pharmacist integration was developed by GIM Pharmacists Kelli Barnes and Stuart Beatty.